lcai-gz/MANAS/README.md

 PyTorch 1.10.0
 ## Quick Start
 ### Dataset
-You can refer to the following link [[IEEE]](https://ieeexplore.ieee.org/document/9894375 "悬停显示") to download Rain1200 dataset, and
+You can refer to the following link [[DID-MDN]](https://github.com/hezhangsprinter/DID-MDN "悬停显示") to download Rain1200 dataset.